Topology-Aware Loss for Aorta and Great Vessel Segmentation in Computed Tomography Images: Experiments

 The main contribution of this work is to use the Vietoris-Rips filtration for calculating the persistent homology of the ground truth and the prediction.
 This has the benefit of modeling the shape of the objects and their {\it geometry}, which the persistent homology associated to a likelihood function fails to detect.
 This concurrent modeling is essential to capture the global invariants in our application.
 Since CT images contain both aorta and great vessels, the shape of the aorta and the distribution and the distances of the great vessels with respect to each other contain important prior geometric information that could be exploited.
 To investigate this further, we also calculated the performance metrics separately, for images containing any great vessels and for those containing only the aorta (or the aortic arches).
-These metrics are reported in Tables~\ref{table:results2}(a) and~\ref{table:results2}(b), respectively.
-These tables demonstrate that the proposed topology-aware loss function is able to improve the metrics both for the great vessels and the aortic arches.
-Here one can observe that the \textit{FourierNet} algorithm, with the shape-preserving property, gives the best vessel-level f-score for the aortic arches, which is consistent with our observation that the shape is important for the aorta.
-On the other hand, it is not successful to model the distribution of the great vessels, and in turn, it yields the worst results for them.
+These metrics are separately reported in Table~\ref{table:results2}.
+They demonstrate that the proposed topology-aware loss function improved the metrics both for the great vessels and the aortic arches.
+Note that the \textit{FourierNet} algorithm, with the shape-preserving property, gave the best vessel-level f-score for the aortic arches, which was consistent with our observation that the shape is important for the aorta.
+On the other hand, it was not successful to model the distribution of the great vessels, and in turn, it yielded the worst results for them.